-With corporate spending on employee engagement edging toward $1 billion per year, it’s time to ask why just 29 percent of millennials report being engaged by their work—and why 60 percent of them are open to taking new jobs.
+With corporate spending on employee engagement edging toward $1 billion per year, it’s time to ask why just 29 percent of millennials report being engaged at work—and why 60 percent of them are open to taking new jobs.
 The likely cause?
-Employers are leaning on short-term engagement efforts such as catered lunches and bonuses.
-However, these don’t influence the overall employee experience; top-down organizational change is required to achieve that.
+Employers are leaning on short-term engagement efforts such as catered lunches and bonuses instead of long-term engagement strategies.

-Employee experience, author and futurist Jacob Morgan explains, entails “a complete redesign of the organization that puts employees at the center.”
-In other words, pay raises and bonuses are sorry substitutes for managers who don’t empower employees, or for organizational structures that don’t maximize employee talent and nurture professional development.
+Author and futurist Jacob Morgan writes that employee experience entails “a complete redesign of the organization that puts employees at the center.”
+In other words, pay raises and bonuses are sorry substitutes for managers who don’t empower employees—or for organizational structures that don’t maximize employee talent and nurture professional development.
 Morgan identifies three key pillars of the employee experience: culture, technology, and physical workspace.

 Your Corporate Culture Can Be Used as a Retention Tool

-MIllennials say they would give up an average of $7,600 in salary to work in a better corporate culture.
+Millennials say they would give up an average of $7,600 in salary to work in a better corporate culture.
 But what, exactly, does “corporate culture” refer to?
-It’s all the invisible forces that set the tone and mood of a workplace.
+Culture is all of the invisible forces that set the tone and mood of a workplace.
 Management style, corporate structure, and organizational goals and values are just a few examples.
-Creating a positive culture should be a centerpiece of staff retention strategies.
+Creating a positive culture should be the centerpiece of staff retention strategies.

 Millennials don’t appreciate authoritative leaders or autocratic management styles.
 Instead, they gravitate toward leaders that serve as mentors or coaches and offer plenty of opportunities for professional development.
-They also gravitate toward transparent, authentic leaders who have personal integrity, research indicates.
+They also gravitate toward transparent, authentic leaders who have personal integrity.
 Positive leadership and servant leadership are a couple of examples of leadership styles that appeal to millennials.

 Millennials don’t find rigid organizational hierarchies effective—and the vast majority of executives agree.
-Deloitte has found that structuring staffs into small, networked teams that each have areas of speciality is the most effective approach in today’s unpredictable and often disrupted business environments.
+Deloitte has found that structuring workers into small, networked and specialized teams is the most effective approach in today’s unpredictable and often disrupted business environments.
 The team-based approach makes individual members more engaged, and it makes organizations more adaptable and responsive to changing conditions.

-Millennials seek purpose and meaning in their work.
-Working for companies that advance their personal beliefs and values inspires a sense of loyalty, research shows.
+Millennials seek purpose and meaning in their work, and research backs this up.
+For millennials, companies that sharetheir personal beliefs and values inspire a sense of loyalty.
 Author Richard J. Leider writes in The Power of Purpose that the shift toward an accelerated, global, technology-driven world in the 21st century is driving a “purpose movement.”
 These transformational periods, Leider writes, “spotlight what does not change—what remains constant and non negotiable in our lives.
 Purpose is one of those constants.”

 Technology Impacts the Employee Experience More Than You Think

 For millennials, having access to the right tools and technology isn’t a luxury—it’s a way of life.
-In fact, 59 percent of millennials said that the technology a potential employer uses is an important factor when considering a job offer in a PwC study.
+In fact, in a PwC study, 59 percent of millennials said that the technology a potential employer uses is an important factor when considering a job offer.
 So, having the right technology in place—and using it effectively—should be an important part of your recruitment and retention strategies.

-Nearly half of millennials prefer to communicate electronically than face-to-face, the PwC study found.
+Nearly half of all millennials prefer to communicate electronically rather than face-to-face, according to the PwC study.
 Sure, managers can send brief text messages and emails to check in and provide feedback—but it goes much deeper than that.
 Forbes reports that high-skill employees spend 19 percent of the average workweek collecting information about projects.
-Investing in “thought trail” technology that gathers and archives data from conference calls, video conference recordings, texts, and emails in searchable databases enables employees to work more efficiently—and in a way that comes natural to them.
+Investing in technology that gathers and archives data from conference calls, video conference recordings, texts, and emails in searchable databases enables employees to work more efficiently—and in a way that comes natural to them.

 Millennials like to blend their personal and professional lives, and technology helps.
-Eighty-nine percent of millennials check their email after work hours, and 77 percent say that being able to work outside of the “9 to 5” workday makes them more productive, according to a Bentley University study.
-In The Millennial Myth, author Crystal Kadakia writes that millennials’ desire to work “when, where, and how they want” has fed into the false notion that they’re lazy.
+Eighty-nine percent of millennials check their email after work hours, and 77 percent say that being able to work outside of the 9-to-5 workday makes them more productive, according to a Bentley University study.
+In The Millennial Myth, author Crystal Kadakia writes that millennials desire to work “when, where, and how they want,” which has fed into the false notion that they’re lazy.
 In reality, however, they’ve redefined long-standing perceptions of what “hard work” means.
-By embracing that, business leaders can increase employee retention and productivity.
+By embracing this new understanding of hard work , business leaders can increase employee retention and productivity.

 Millennials are hungry for professional development, and technology can be part of the solution.
-“Smart learning systems” that enable employees to access training materials and courses any time are more effective and less expensive than classroom-based training, according to a study by Accenture.
-Mobile technology that allows materials to be accessed via smartphone or tablet, social media platforms that offer peer-to-peer interactions, and “micro learning” applications that provide brief, timely instruction instead of full courses have emerged as great supplements to online courses, the study found.
+“Smart learning systems” that enable employees to access training materials and courses on-demand are often more effective and less expensive than classroom-based training.
+Mobile technologies that allow materials to be accessed via a smartphone or tablet, social media platforms that offer peer-to-peer interactions, and “micro learning” applications that provide brief, timely instruction instead of full courses have emerged as great supplements to online courses, the study found.

 The Physical Workplace’s Role in the Employee Experience

-Cubicles have been the punchlines of comic strips and pop culture references for decades.
-Given that 70 percent of U.S. workplaces have transitioned to an open floor plan, it’s clear that business leaders are getting the message.
+Cubicles have been the punchline of comic strips and pop culture references for decades.
+Given that 70 percent of U.S. workplaces have implemented some type of open floor plan, it’s clear that business leaders are getting the message.
 Making additional changes to the physical workplace can help boost engagement, and the overall employee experience.

-A third space is a communal area where employees can gather for informal meetings.
-Often modeled after a cafe or living room, these areas have proved effective in helping both introverts and extroverts share ideas and collaborate—which helps to boost engagement and innovation.
+If you’ve never heard of a third space, it’s a communal area where employees can gather for informal meetings.
+Often modeled after a cafe or living room, these areas have proved effective in helping both introverts and extroverts share ideas and collaborate—boosting engagement and innovation.

 Companies such as Microsoft, Cisco, and CBRE have ended assigned seating and opted instead for “free-address” workspaces, Forbes reports.
 The idea is that unassigned seats enhance collaboration and group-based work.
 This model also better reflects the movement toward remote workers, contractors, freelancers, and part-time employees.

 There are lots of pop culture depictions of modern workspaces featuring things like table tennis, bean bag chairs, and nap rooms.
 However, it’s important to remember that work-life balance, work flexibility, and salary and benefits round out the most important workplace factors for millennials.
-They’d rather have the ability to work remotely than table tennis in the office.
-It’s most important that the physical workspace encourage collaboration and flexibility.
+Rather than office table tennis, they would prefer the ability to work remotely.
+It’s most important that the physical workplace encourages collaboration and flexibility.

 The Final Word on Employe Experience and Staff Retention